Etro: Menswear

+Papis Loveday for the world advertising of the brand ETRO in the year 2009.

 Etro's menswear line has been known for conceptual fashion shows.
 Notably, for the Autumn/Winter 2003 collection, guests viewed the show aboard a 1937 steam train in Milan, with models walking through train cabins.
 Some designs have included "cooked" shirts, dyed using berries or other organic materials.

 Womenswear

 The women's line was launched in 1991.
 The Spring/Summer 2016 collection, presented in Milan, incorporated a ballet-inspired theme and was noted for its lighter, more relaxed aesthetic.
 The New York Times described the collection as an "ode to turn-of-the-century femininity" and noted the influence of dance.
 Since 2017, Veronica and Kean Etro began presenting their collections jointly.